Alyssa Beckerman: Post-gymnastics career

 As of 2018, Beckerman owns a music school and works as an emergency medical technician in New Jersey.
 In a 2018 interview after the USA gymnastics abuse scandal became public, Beckerman expressed that she was "leaning toward" favoring the dissolution of USA Gymnastics because "the structure needs to be changed completely so obedience isn't the desired outcome."
 She said:"When [a coach] has so much control, it puts a young person in a mindset that the coach has more authority than anyone else in their life - that they should put all their faith in them...There's a fine line between...where the culture is healthy, to a culture of silence...[In elite gymnastics, gymnasts] were not allowed to speak...That does a lot to you, psychologically.
 You try to be as meek and as serious as possible.
 'Stoic' was this huge compliment at [national training] camp.
-We all strived for that.
+We all strived [sic] for that.
 Being someone who never complained was a compliment.
 So, you don't speak out, because it's ingrained in you that if you do, you have poor integrity, that you're a bad gymnast, a bad teammate.
 Asking questions [in elite gymnastics] is very taboo."